Social Science Research Professional 2

 - Interpret, synthesize, and analyze data using scientific or statistical techniques.

-- Solve problems, and make decisions which affect the direction of the research and result in independent contributions to the overall project.
+- Solve problems, and make decisions that affect the direction of the research and result in independent contributions to the overall project.

 - Comprehensive understanding of scientific theory and methods.